AbdulDahir7002/C15-Star-Watch/README.md

 NASA_APOD_KEY=[Your [NASA APOD](https://data.nasa.gov/Space-Science/Astronomy-Picture-of-the-Day-API/ez2w-t8ua/about_data) auth key.]
 ```

 [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) can be used to easily provision the necessary cloud infrastructure to run the project.
+[Docker](https://www.docker.com/) is also used to create images to upload to the cloud.

 Each directory contains a README with detailed instructions on setting up the corresponding feature.
 The database is the best place to start.
 Head to ```/database/README.md``` for more instructions.